xamarin/WebSharp/GettingStarted/example-vsc.md

 When we get to debugging you will see why it is broken up this way.

-> :buld: We will not be going into the differences of Electron's Main and Renderer processes but for more informaiton you can start [here](http://electron.atom.io/docs/tutorial/quick-start/#differences-between-main-process-and-renderer-process)
+> :bulb: We will not be going into the differences of Electron's Main and Renderer processes but for more informaiton you can start [here](http://electron.atom.io/docs/tutorial/quick-start/#differences-between-main-process-and-renderer-process)

 ### Generated Code